Woh Bhi Din The: Release

 Woh Bhi Din The was released on 29 March 2024, on Zee5 without any theatrical release.
+It had a delayed release of 11–12 years.

 Reception

 Abhishek Srivastava of The Times of India rated the film 3 stars out of 5 stars and noted "This school drama possesses all the necessary elements for a great film, yet instead of delivering a delicious experience akin to a biryani, it serves viewers a simpler fare of plain chawal and dal."

 Sonal Pandya of Times Now rated the film 2.5 stars out of 5 stars and noted "The film feels at times like a time capsule.
 A few of its storylines of small-town thinking have become a little dated now, especially in regard to teenage relationships."